Clarice Beckett: Death

 While painting the sea off Beaumaris during a storm in 1935, Beckett developed pneumonia and died four days later, aged 48, in a hospital at Sandringham.
 She was buried in the Cheltenham Memorial Park.
 A retrospective solo exhibition of Beckett's work was held at the Melbourne Athenaeum.
-During this time, Meldrum, despite being of the opinion that "There would never be a great woman artist", described Beckett as his most skilled pupil, saying that "she worked like a man", that she had done work "of which any nation would be proud", and that she "ranked as a great artist."
+Attending the opening, Meldrum, despite expressing the opinion elsewhere that "There would never be a great woman artist", described Beckett as his most skilled pupil, saying that "she worked like a man", that she had done work "of which any nation would be proud", of whom "no European critic would say that [she] belonged to any particular school and that would be the highest compliment one could bestow.
+She ranked as a great artist."